 Cintia Malhotra is a visual artist born and raised in Park Slope, Brooklyn.
-Her mother, who wrote poetry and taught Middle Eastern dance, encouraged her to explore different art forms.
-An imaginative only-child, she leaded toward the literary and visual arts despite being rendered her blind by a cataract in one eye and astigmatism in the sighted-eye.
+Growing up she was encouraged to explore different art forms and despite being rendered her blind by a cataract in one eye and astigmatism in the sighted-eye, chose to focus on the literary and visual arts.
 Her vision would later become an important factor her process.

 Much of her work involves a combination of abstraction and personification to create a narrative for the viewer.
-The title of each piece is important in how the viewer will connect and understand what is taking place.
+At times the title of each piece is important in how the viewer will connect and understand what is taking place.
 There are bodies of work that lean more toward documentary style photography – still observing the world by simplifying the visual elements and storytelling.

 After years of working as a designer and photographer, she taught workshops on digital imaging, was an adjunct professor for learning institutions in New Jersey, and has had her photography exhibited nationally.
 Cintia holds a BFA with a photography concentration and an MS in Graphic Communications Management from Kean University.
 A 25-year resident of Union County, NJ, she enjoys living close to New York City and the Jersey Shore.

 TBD, Pearl Street Gallery, Elizabeth, NJ, April-May 2019